EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 2. Write your solutions on this PDF file using a tablet device.
 Then upload a PDF file.
 3. Use your own sheets of paper, but demarcate clearly the space for each problem, part, and subpart.
 You must not exceed the amount of space allotted in this official problem set document.
 Then upload a PDF file.

-**The first problem set will be released on Wednesday Jan 17th and will be due on Wednesday Jan 24th at 11:59pm, with a two day grace period until Friday at 11:59pm**
+**The first problem set will be released on Wednesday Aug 28th and will be due on Wednesday Sep 4th at 11:59pm, with no grace period.**

 ### Lab Logistics

 Labs are interactive assignments that utilize Jupyter notebooks, an interactive web-based tool for running Python code.
 Labs provide an opportunity to see real-world applications of EE 120 material.

-**Release**: Typically, labs will be released on **Saturdays via Ed**.
+**Release**: Typically, labs will be released on **Fridays via Ed**.
 They will be released on **Datahub**, an online platform for running Jupyter notebooks; we will provide a Datahub link for each lab.

 We will also provide zip files of lab materials via bCourses if you want to work locally.
 Please note that we will have limited support for technical issues that arise while running labs locally.